BY: Troy Murphy | July 2018

 "The throbbing memories flood from the past, magnify the possibility of dangers in the present, leading to protective choices."

 Courageously we must march beyond the protective walls; but in moderation.
 Too much, too soon overwhelms.
-Carefully examine painful past to invite wisdom and avoid obvious repeats; but instead of focusing on the nagging bitterness of being "wronged!" ponder the lessons learned, make improvements and open up to the opportunities available.
+Carefully examine the painful past to invite wisdom and avoid obvious repeats; but instead of focusing on the nagging bitterness of being "wronged!" ponder the lessons learned, make improvements and open up to the opportunities available.

 Flourishing Life Society Website search: